 To see a little more of the nature included in this region, we recommend a tour to the Caño Cristales and the Parque Nacional Natural La Macarena.
-Since this is former FARC territory, we don’t recommend exploring this region on your own.
-Instead, book a tour for more insights into the local flora and fauna, as well as some information about pre-Colombian pictograms, which still can be found in this area.
+A good local guide will also provide you with more insights into the local flora and fauna, as well as some information about pre-Colombian pictograms, which still can be found in this area.

 The Pacific coast in the west of Colombia stretches from the equator to Panama and is overgrown with rainforest and mangroves, which are spectacular to see.
 Nevertheless, most people who travel to this part of the country and to the over 20 islands which belong to Colombia come for the ocean.

 Things to do in Pacifico & The Islands

 Although you may see whales from the shore, to get a closer look you can book a whale watching tour.
 Check out this site, but depending on where you stay, you have options.